-Although the connectivity and levels of late-seral habitat would likely increase, there would still be open roads and heavy use by motorized vehicles (OHV's and snowmobiles as well as cars/trucks).
+Although the connectivity and levels (acres) of late-seral habitat would likely increase, there would still be open roads and heavy use by motorized vehicles (OHVs and snowmobiles as well as cars/trucks).
 Disturbance and harassment currently occurring in the area by motorized vehicles as a result of the number of accessible and open roads would continue or perhaps increase.

-Direct and Indirect Effects Common to Alternatives II and III
+Effects Common to Both Action Alternatives